Agile Tour Brussels has been a great event, likewise previous editions.

 Causal-loop diagrams (by co-learning)

-A causal-loop diagram is a causal diagram that aids in visualizing how different variables in a system are interrelated. (wikipedia.org)
+A causal loop diagram is a causal diagram that aids in visualising how different variables in a system are interrelated. (wikipedia.org)

-Causal-loop diagrams can be used to analyse how the system will behave when changing variables, or when we are adding a ‘solution’ (or ‘quick-fix’).
+You can use Causal-loop diagrams to analyse how the system will behave when changing variables or adding a ‘solution’ (or ‘quick-fix’).

 The exercise involved the creation of a causal-loop diagram regarding the change of having individual versus shared ownership of a system component.
 See the example below.